Infant FAQ

 Q. Does ABC provide food for my baby?

 A. No. Every parent is responsible for providing prepared bottles and food from home.
-Children at this age are on their own schedules and are exposed to different types of foods at different times.
+Children at this age are on their own schedules and are exposed to different foods at different times.
 Due to the risk of an allergic reaction, all new foods must be tried at home before being brought into the center.

-Q. My child is still being breastfed, am I allowed to bring expressed milk in bottles for my baby?
+Q. My child is still being breastfed.
+Am I allowed to bring expressed milk in bottles for my baby?

-Q. Do you heat up bottles in microwaves?
+Q. Do you heat bottles in microwaves?

 Q. Do you accept cloth diapers?